acl-org/acl-anthology/hugo/content/info/contrib.md

    For example, "Proceedings of the 2019 Meeting of the Conference on Empirical Methods in Natural Language Processing (EMNLP): Tutorial Abstracts".
    You should also seek consistency with the names of your volumes from prior years.
    You may find [this naming guide](https://docs.google.com/document/d/1-4I8w-ckyy3oF2XMbkjAaq14EOyWSoSUW0dpCTtprm8/edit?usp=sharing) helpful.

-If your conference has satellite workshops, please make certain the workshops will actually be run.

 By default, the publication of papers associated with an event in the Anthology will be on the first day of the event (inclusive of workshops or tutorials).
 If you prefer to have it published on a different date, please inform us when you register.